Witnessing a Camel Sacrifice in Sudan

 Walking Away With The Camel’s Head

-Someone walked in and picked the camel head and neck up, walked over to a field a set it down there – it was now finished with and, I guess, no longer necessary for the ceremony.
-I walked over to see the damage that had been done, I couldn’t help but feel sorry for the animal as it lay there with its tongue hanging out, no-one interested anymore.
+Someone walked in and picked the camel head and neck up.
+He walked over to a field a set it down there.
+The event was now finished with and, I guess the head no longer necessary for the ceremony.
+I walked over to see the damage that had been done.
+I couldn’t help but feel sorry for the animal as it lay there with its tongue hanging out, no-one interested anymore.

-Chanting, spinning, swinging, swaying – this continued for another 30 minutes or so until the chiefs called a temporary intermission where some people would go to the mosque and pray and others would take the opportunity to replenish some the energy they had expended through chai, water, kebabs etc.
+Chanting, spinning, swinging, swaying.
+This continued for another 30 minutes or so until the chiefs called a temporary intermission.
+At that juncture, some people would go to the mosque and pray.
+Others would take the opportunity to replenish some the energy they had expended through chai, water, kebabs etc.

-I was exhausted so I nipped over to the corner shop, caned 3 cokes in about 5 minutes and tried to get a grip on everything I had just seen.
-The Sudanese people I came across during my evening there were some of the warmest, friendliest, most open people I have ever met so the last thing I wanted to do from this article was to portray them in a negative light.
+I was exhausted so I nipped over to the corner shop, ordered and drunk 3 cokes in about 5 minutes.
+I needed the sugar badly.
+It was a struggle to get a grip on everything I had just seen.
+The Sudanese people I came across during my evening there were some of the warmest, friendliest, most open people I have ever met.
+So the last thing I wanted to do from this article was to portray them in a negative light.